nullivex/node-rwhois/README.md

 ### Properties

-* debug - Enable debug messaging in the console.
-* info - Enable info level messages in the console
 * author - The author supplied in the banner back to the client
 * protcol - The advertised protocol of the server
 * capabilities - The advertised capabilities of the server